Cardiovascular & Hormonal Research Laboratory

 Location: Lvl 13, Kolling Building, Royal North Shore Hospital

-Lab members: Ms Loan Le Dr Mahidu Mardini Dr Vincent Wong Mr Harris Mihailidis
+Lab members: Dr Mahidu Mardini Dr Vincent Wong Mr Harris Mihailidis

-Research approach equipment: We will use established techniques in our laboratories recently relocated to the Kolling Building.
-These include Langendorff apparatus for the ischaemia-reperfusion studies, electrophysiology workstations for patch-clamping heart cells and access to equipment to measure molecular changes.
+Research approach equipment: We use established techniques which include Langendorff apparatus for the ischaemia-reperfusion studies, electrophysiology workstations for patch-clamping heart cells and also have access to histology equipment for immunohistochemistry and biochemical techniques and cell culture.

-Buckley T, Mihailidou AS, Bartrop R, McKinley S, Ward C, Morel-Kopp M-C, Spinaze M, Hocking B, Tofler G. Increased blood pressure and heart rate during early bereavement: Potential mechanism of increased cardiovascular risk (submitted Heart Lung & Circulation 2010)
+Buckley T, Mihailidou AS, Bartrop R, McKinley S, Ward C, Morel-Kopp M-C, Spinaze M, Hocking B, Tofler G (2011).
+Hemodynamic changes during early bereavement: Potential contribution to increased cardiovascular risk.
+Heart Lung Circ.
+20:91-98.

 Buckley T, Morel-Kopp M-C, Ward C, Bartrop R, McKinley S, Mihailidou AS, Spinaze M, Chen W, Tofler G. Inflammatory and Thrombotic Changes in Early Bereavement: a Prospective Evaluation (submitted European Heart Journal 2010)